-Performance of the multichannel DFE is illustrated in Fig.16.
-Excellent performance achieved by this receiver on many channels testifies to the benefits of careful algorithm structuring that caters to the acoustic channel.
-While a propagation-ignorant design may result in an unnecessarily large number of receiver parameters (many equalizer branches with long filters) which will in turn cause increased sensitivity to noise and numerical errors, results similar to those of Fig.16 show that one may not need more equalizer branches than there are significant propagation paths; that each of these branches may not need an excessively long filter, and that the feedback filter may only need to activate a select subset of coefficients although its total span must match that of the multipath.
-In other words, respecting the physical aspects of acoustic propagation in developing a concise channel representation is the key for successful signal processing.
-Identification of "significant" channel components has attracted due interest in the acoustic community over the past several years, and much attention has been devoted to the topic of sparse channel estimation.
-Ref.[37] gives an excellent primer.
+Performance of the multichannel DFE is illustrated in Fig. 15.16.
+The excellent performance achieved by this receiver in many environments testifies to the benefits of careful algorithm structuring that caters to the acoustic channel.
+While a propagation-ignorant design may result in an unnecessarily large number of receiver parameters (many equalizer branches with long filters), which will, in turn, cause increased sensitivity to noise and numerical errors, results similar to those of Fig. 15.16 show that one may not need more equalizer branches than there are significant propagation paths; that each of these branches may not need an excessively long filter, and that the feedback filter may only need to activate a select subset of coefficients, although its total span must match that of the multipath.
+In other words, respecting the physical aspects of acoustic propagation in developing a concise channel representation is the key to successful signal processing.
+Identification of significant channel components has attracted due interest in the acoustic community over the past several years, and much attention has been devoted to the topic of sparse channel estimation.
+[15.37] gives an excellent primer.

+Multicarrier Modulation/Detection

-2) Multi-carrier Modulation/Detection: Multi-carrier modulation in the form of orthogonal frequency division multiplexing (OFDM) has been adopted as a standard for many of the emerging wireless radio systems - wireless local area networks (WLAN), digital audio and video broadcast (DAB/DVB), and long term evolution (LTE) that will support future generations of cellular systems.
-However, it has only recently come into the forefront of acoustic communications research, and at the moment, there appear to be few efforts to implement this technology in a commercial modem (e.g. by the French Thales).
+Multicarrier modulation in the form of orthogonal frequency division multiplexing (OFDM) has been adopted as a standard for many of the emerging wireless radio systems - wireless local area networks (WLAN), digital audio and video broadcast (DAB/DVB), and long-term evolution that supports the fourth generation (4G) and future generations of cellular systems.
+However, it has only recently come into the forefront of acoustic communications research, and at the moment, there appears to be little effort to implement this technology in a commercial modem (e.g., by the French Thales).

-The appeal of OFDM lies in the computational efficiency of FFT-based processing, and in the fact that it easily scales to different bandwidths (unlike with single-carrier systems, where the equalizer length has to be adjusted in accordance with the bandwidth B because it determines the symbol duration and hence the extent of ISI, with OFDM it simply suffices to increase/decrease the number of carriers K, i.e. the size of the FFT, while keeping the same carrier separation $\Delta f = B/K$).
-Namely, the demodulated signal in the k-th carrier, during the n-th block, is simply represented as where $d_k(n)$ is the data symbol transmitted on the k-th carrier during the n-th OFDM block of duration $T = 1/\Delta f$; $H_k(n)$ is the channel transfer function H(f,t) evaluated at the k-th carrier frequency at the time of the n-th block, and $z_k(n)$ is the noise.
+The appeal of OFDM lies in the computational efficiency of FFT-based processing, and in the fact that it easily scales to different bandwidths (unlike with single-carrier systems, where the equalizer length has to be adjusted in accordance with the bandwidth B because it determines the symbol duration and hence the extent of ISI, with OFDM it simply suffices to increase/decrease the number of carriers K, i.e., the size of the FFT, while keeping the same carrier separation $\Delta f = B/K$).
+Namely, the demodulated signal is simply represented as where $d_k(n)$ is the data symbol transmitted on the k-th carrier during the n-th OFDM block of duration $T = 1/\Delta f$; $H_k(n)$ is the channel transfer function H(f,t) evaluated at the k-th carrier frequency at the time of the n-th block, and $z_k(n)$ is the noise.
 This signal admits a very simple detector, and extensions to multiple receiving elements are straightforward.
-In addition, by virtue of having a narrowband signal on each carrier, OFDM is easily conducive to MIMO processing [40], [62], adaptive modulation [63], and differentially coherent detection [64].
-However, its sensitivity to frequency offset and time-variation of the channel demands special care for applications to acoustic communications.
-Issues related to power efficiency also need to be kept in mind, as OFDM is sensitive to non-linear distortions [65].
+In addition, by virtue of having a narrowband signal on each carrier, OFDM is easily conducive to MIMO processing [15.40, 62], adaptive modulation [15.63], and differentially coherent detection [15.64].
+However, its sensitivity to frequency offset and time-variation of the channel demands special attention.
+Issues related to power efficiency also need to be kept in mind, as OFDM is sensitive to nonlinear distortions [15.65].

-$$y_k(n) = H_k(n)d_k(n) + z_k(n)$$ (27)
+$$y_k(n) = H_k(n)d_k(n) + z_k(n)$$ , (15.27)

 OFDM signal processing encompasses two stages: pre-FFT synchronization and post-FFT data detection.
 To account for motion-induced Doppler frequency shifting, which can amount to more than a full carrier spacing, front-end resampling is often necessary.
-A simple method for estimating the needed resampling rate is to measure the time between two synchronization preambles that frame several OFDM blocks and compare it to the expected frame duration [66].
+A simple method for estimating the needed resampling rate is to measure the time between two synchronization preambles that frame several OFDM blocks and compare it to the expected frame duration [15.66].